pkrll/Twarpy/README.md

 ```bash
 $ git clone git://github.com/pkrll/Twarpy.git
 ```
-Do not forget to include it in your project.
 If you've installed Twarpy with Composer, you can use the autoloader:
 ```php
 use Twarpy\Twarpy;
 include __DIR__ . "/vendor/autoload.php";